Paula da Fonseca

 Structure and function of cell regulatory protein complexes

-In all living cells homeostasis, growth and division are critically regulated by highly specialised large multi-subunit protein complexes.
-Disruptions in these regulatory complexes result in cell malfunctioning and are frequently implicated in diseases such as cancer.
-The full understanding of the organisation and function of such macromolecular assemblies requires accurate structural information to define the interactions and mechanisms of their component subunits, and how these are integrated within the whole complex.
+Cell homeostasis, growth and division are critically regulated by highly specialised multi-subunit protein complexes.
+The malfunction of these complexes is frequently implicated in diseases such as cancer.
+The full understanding of these macromolecular assemblies requires accurate structural information to define the interactions and functional mechanisms of their component subunits, and how these are integrated within the whole complex.
+Electron cryo-microscopy and single particle analysis are particularly well suited to address these issues.
+We harness the recent advances in these areas to determine high resolution structures of key protein complexes.
+By combining structural information obtained in different functional states, together with further biochemical and/or biophysical data, we determine snap-shots of proteins in action that reveal their detailed functional mechanisms.

 Molecular model of the human 26S proteasome.